ScripttKitty/E-Shoppe/README.md

   _AFTER INSTALLATION_

-    You can open the website by running the project in intelliJ, open the _index_ file in the _Capstone-client-web-application_, and click on the top right logo of your broswer.
+    You can open the website by running the project in intelliJ, open the index file in the Capstone-client-web-applicatio, and click on the top right logo of your broswer.
     The website is run under your http://localhost:8080/ link.
+From there you can freely choose which product filters to use and log in.